Darcyddx/Active-Vision/Documentation/Scrum/March/26_March.md

 ### Pei Ling Lam
 ## What have I done?
-- add inference function on player detection
+- Add inference function on player detection

 ## What am I doing next?
-- continue encoding data preprocessing on DMPR-PS
+- Continue encoding data preprocessing on DMPR-PS

 ### Xi Ding
 ## What have I done?